Listen: Bristol Unpacked with independent and smaller party Bristol Mayor candidates

 Big appointments, fan dissent and the trials and tribulations of covering Bristol City FC with Bristol Live’s dedicated club reporter, Gregor MacGregor.

-Bristol's struggle to reach net-zero carbon with council cabinet lead on climate, Councillor Afzal Shah
+Listen: Bristol Unpacked on the city's struggle to reach net-zero carbon with council cabinet lead on climate, Councillor Afzal Shah

 With nine years to go until Bristol's net-zero carbon pledge, Neil and Afzal - old school mates from decades ago - discuss the successes and criticisms of the administration’s work on climate so far.